Unidata/awips2/docs/cave/localization-perspective.md

 ## Localization Editor

 The Localization Perspective acts as file editor for the XML, Python, and text files which customize the look and feel of CAVE.
+This perspective is available in the menu **CAVE > Perspective > Localization**.

-Users may copy and add files to available directories at their own *User* localization version.
+Users may copy and add files to available directories at their own **User** localization version.

 Examples of things that can be accessed through the perspective include (this list is not all-inclusive):